Beatriz Briones

-Beatriz Briones (born 10 February 1999) is a Mexican sprint kayaker.
+Beatriz de Lourdes Briones Fragoza (born 10 February 1999) is a Mexican sprint kayaker.
 She won a medal in all four women's kayaking competitions at the 2019 Pan American Games held in Lima, Peru.

 In 2015, she competed in the women's K-4 500 metres at the Pan American Games without winning a medal.

+Personal life

+Briones was born in Tijuana, though she moved to Monterrey at the age of 10.